The role of $U(1)_A$ symmetry breaking in the QCD corrections to the pion mass difference: Summary and Conclusion

 \section{Summary and Conclusion}

 It is known that the charged and neutral pion masses are different.
 The difference arises from both QED and QCD contributions.
 The QED contribution emerges out of the different charges of $u$ and $d$ quarks.
-On the other hand the QCD contribution comes into play because of the difference in current masses for $u$ and $d$ quarks ($\Delta m$), which is also known as the mechanical contribution.
-Now because of different quark compositions for charged and neutral pions, these QED and QCD effects count and make the masses of charged and neutral pions as different as we observe.
+On the other hand, the QCD contribution comes into play because of the difference in current masses for $u$ and $d$ quarks ($\Delta m$), which is also known as the mechanical contribution.
+Because of different quark compositions for charged and neutral pions, these QED and QCD effects contribute and make the masses of charged and neutral pions as different as we observe.

 Both these effects have been calculated using different effective QCD models, EFTs, as well as LQCD calculations.
 Some of the works have estimated the contribution from one type of effect and the other contribution has been calculated by using the experimental values.
-We here explored particularly the QCD contribution i.e., the effect of current quark mass difference using a 2-flavour non-local NJL model in presence of axial symmetry [$U(1)_A$] breaking parameter $c$.
-This handed us the unique and interesting opportunity of investigating the effect of current quark mass difference on the pion mass difference intertwined with the effect of axial symmetry breaking effects.
-The consideration of the axial $U(1)$ breaking term becomes particularly relevant in presence of some iso-spin breaking agents, as we have shown in our last work~\cite{Ali:2020dsp}.
+We here explored particularly the QCD contribution i.e., the effect of current quark mass difference using a 2-flavour non-local NJL model in the presence of axial symmetry [$U(1)_A$] breaking parameter $c$.
+This handed us the unique and interesting opportunity of investigating the effect of current quark mass difference on the pion mass difference intertwined with the axial symmetry-breaking effects.
+The consideration of the axial $U(1)_A$ breaking term becomes particularly relevant in the presence of some iso-spin breaking agents like magnetic field and/or iso-spin chemical potential, as we have shown in our last work~\cite{Ali:2020jsy}.

-Our main findings suggest that the charged pion mass is almost insensitive to the iso-spin symmetry breaking strength, whereas the neutral pion mass decreases with increasing $\Delta m$.
-The parameter $c$ does not have any non-trivial impact on the charged pion mass whereas for neutral pion it has significant effect considering the fact that the effect of $\Delta m$ on pion mass difference is very small.
-While we explore for the whole range of physically meaningful $c$ values, we specifically give importance to the value that we have obtained by fitting some lattice QCD observables in our previous work~\cite{Ali:2020dsp}.
+Our main findings suggest that the charged pion mass is almost insensitive to the iso-spin symmetry-breaking strength, whereas the neutral pion mass decreases with increasing $\Delta m$.
+The parameter $c$ does not have any non-trivial impact on the charged pion mass, whereas, for the neutral pion, it has some effect.
+The effect is significant considering the fact that the effect of $\Delta m$ (the QCD contribution) on the pion mass difference is small as compared to the total pion mass difference.
+To make our calculation consistent, we have taken $\pi-\eta^*$ mixing into account.
+As we can see from Eq.~\ref{eq:g_matrix}, the $\eta^*$ mass explicitly depends on the parameter $c$ through the $\Delta G$ term.
+While we explore the whole range of physically meaningful $c$ values, we specifically give attention to the value that we have obtained by fitting some lattice QCD observables in our previous work~\cite{Ali:2020jsy}.